nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/goto_chart.rst.txt

 -------------------

 We can add the same conditions to match the :ref:`second and third plots
-<home-versus-away-for-the-modern-era>` and :doc:`limit to seasons to the last 8 years
+<home-versus-away-for-the-modern-era>` where we :doc:`limit to the last 8 years
 </analysis/20_is_new_18>` and take the :doc:`home team advantage
 </analysis/home_v_away>` into account: